Sanghren/avalanche-hardhat-fork-tutorial/README.md

 - `gasPrice` is -currently- a fixed value on avalanche and set at 225 nAVAX, stay tuned for the next release and dynamic fees introduction.
 - `forking` is where you configure the parameter of the fork.
-  - `url` here we see that we point to the Ava labs api endpoint (but this could be your local node, as long as it is running as full archive node) and Hardhat will take care of getting the state of the cchain and start a local development network on which you'll be be able to deploy, test your code.
+  - `url` here we see that we point to the Ava labs api endpoint This could be your local node, as long as it is running as full archive node.
+    Hardhat will take care of getting the state of the CChain from this node and start a local development network on which you'll be able to deploy and test your code.
   - `blockNumber` Specify at which block Hardhat will create a fork.
-It is super useful since the default behaviour of this fork mechanism is to take the latest block known by the node you use.
-Since you want to be able to run your test in a deterministic manner, it's better to use this functionality.
-Beware that you will need a node that keeps the whole chain history in order to use this.
+It is optional so if you don't set it, the default behaviour would be to fork the CChain at the latest known block.
+    Now since you want to be able to run your tests in a deterministic manner, I recommend you to specify a specific block number.

 If you want to see all configurations options, please go check the [official documentation](https://hardhat.org/hardhat-network/reference/) for this feature.

+### Tests overview

-So we went over the solidity code, the Hardhat configuration.
+So we went over the Solidity code, the Hardhat configuration.
 Now let's have a look at how to create a test using Hardhat.

 Note that you can put mutliple network definition, one of it is considered as the 'default' one.
 Meaning that when using